ESSS/alfasim-sdk/docs/source/plugins/06_solver_hooks.rst

 Emulsion Model
 -------------------------------

-When a simulation case uses a three-phase flow, the |alfasim|'s simulator allows to select an emulsion model that will update the layer viscosity related to the emulsion.
+When a simulation case uses a three-phase flow model, |alfasim| allows to select an emulsion model that will update the layer viscosity related to the emulsion.
 In that case, a relative emulsion viscosity correlation is used to calculate it.
-In order to allow the emulsion model customization, the |alfasim|'s plugin structure has a hook that accept the implementation of a relative emulsion viscosity correlation.
+In order to allow the emulsion model customization, the plugin structure has a hook that accept the implementation of a relative emulsion viscosity correlation.

 .. autofunction:: alfasim_sdk._internal.hook_specs.calculate_relative_emulsion_viscosity